dodash/gadget-cq-basic/README.md

-# An Basic OpenSocial Gadget that uses ClearQuest (CQ) API
+# A basic OpenSocial Gadget that uses ClearQuest (CQ) OSLC API
 ## Intro
-This is an example project for creating an opensocial gadget for hosting in an opensocial container.
+This is a project meant to be used as a starting point for creating an opensocial gadget that can interact with ClearQuest using OSLC API.

 This project was bootstrapped with [Web app generator]https://github.com/yeoman/generator-webapp).
-For information on how to perform common tasks see the most recent version of the generator-webapp Readme [here](https://github.com/yeoman/generator-webapp/blob/master/README.md).

 ## Steps
-First install the necessary dependencies, this may take a few minutes.
+First install the Node dependencies, this may take a few minutes.
 ```
 npm install
 ```